lcsouzamenezes/dropshipping-woocommerce/README.txt

 == Changelog ==

+= 2.2.1 =
+* Tested with latest versions of both WordPress 5.8.2 and WooCommece 6.0.0.

 = 2.2.0 =
 * ADDED: Categorize knawat products as product categories or tags.
 * ADDED: Added Option for knawat products update from edit screen or bulk option.